jacob-8/chatgpt-language-tutor/README.md

 - Download Conversation
 - Records Mandarin and submit to ChatGPT
+- Speaks ChatGPT's response back to user

 ## Roadmap

+- Adjust speed of generated speech
+- Integrate more pleasant voices
 - Use WhisperAI instead of Chrome SpeechRecognition for greater accuracy
-- Speak ChatGPT's response back to user
 - Connect to user's known words to then ask ChatGPT to explain the usage of new words found in conversation

 ## Inspiration